 By implementing the P&C immediately, and taking all the necessary measures to match with the RSPO requirements, SIPEF obtained its first RSPO certificates in 2009, when our two first mills in Papua New Guinea, Hargy and Navo, were certified.
-At the same time, the smallholders delivering to the SIPEF mills received support to participate in our commitments, and 3 700 oil palm farmers have also been certified since then.
+At the same time, the smallholders delivering to the SIPEF mills received support to participate in the Company's commitments, and about 3 700 oil palm farmers have also been certified since then.

 This marked the beginning of a long series of certifications, which were obtained mill after mill, and plantation after plantation, in Papua New Guinea and Indonesia.

 SIPEF makes sure that all new operations are certified once the estates reach maturity or when a mill is commissioned.

 In the meantime, already in 2004, SIPEF certified its oil palm production areas in Papua New Guinea, using the ISO 14001 standard.
 In 2018, with the exception of Musi Rawas and DIL, the SIPEF companies in Indonesia achieved ISO 9001:2015.
 In 2019, the scope of the ISO 9001:2015 certificate was extended to include all the companies.